 To be part of a football crowd is to experience a whole range of soundtracks.
 At the San Siro for the Derby della Madonnina, the prevailing atmosphere is a whirling, roiling, smoking waul.
-Around White Hart Lane on a typical Saturday afternoon, by contrast, it tends to be the surly rumble fermented where cynicism meets demand.
-In the Holmesdale Road End at Selhurst Park at around a quarter to five on May 6, 2000, it was noise – a terrible, mind-mangling roar.
+Around the Emirates on a typical Saturday afternoon, by contrast, it tends to be the surly rumble fermented where cynicism meets demand.
+In the Holmesdale Road End at Selhurst Park at around a quarter-to-five on 6 May 2000, it was noise – a terrible, mind-mangling roar.

 Over the course of his seven years in charge of the Dons, a club which hadn’t played in the professional leagues until 1977 was never seriously threatened by relegation from the top flight.
 Granted, they had sunk like a stone the previous season, picking up just two draws in their last 11 matches, but even that run, precipitated after Kinnear suffered a heart attack on the day they beat Sheffield Wednesday in March, only left them 16th, and a comfortable six points clear of the drop.
 Their style may have won them few friends, but this was a unit, it seemed, that was hard-wired to survive.

 Kinnear’s health problems forced him to step down in June 1999 and prompted concerns about a culture shock, but with ambitious Norwegian owners Bjørn Rune Gjelsten and Kjell Inge Røkke having taken over the club two years previously, there was at least an obvious choice to replace him.